How

 and legal liability with fake plates when Beijing

-“Jing A” plates are highly available.
+“Jing A” plates and legal plates are available.

 5) The Chang Jiang 750 is high maintenance motorcycle.
+It needs to be treated like a vintage bike, with care and love.

 6)